Uzbekistan's interim leader expected to win presidential election

-ALMATY Uzbekistan's prime minister and interim president, Shavkat Mirziyoyev, looked likely to win a presidential election on Sunday by a landslide and become the second leader of Central Asia's most populous nation since independence.
+TASHKENT (Reuters) - Uzbekistan's prime minister and interim president, Shavkat Mirziyoyev, looked likely to win a presidential election on Sunday by a landslide and become the second leader of Central Asia's most populous nation since independence.

-Yet the biggest challenge may still lie ahead for the 59-year-old former communist apparatchik - establishing the same level of authority as his all-powerful predecessor, Islam Karimov, in whose shadow Mirziyoyev spent more than a decade.
+The biggest challenge may still lie ahead for the 59-year-old former communist apparatchik - establishing the same level of authority as his all-powerful predecessor, Islam Karimov, in whose shadow Mirziyoyev spent more than a decade.

-Karimov, who ran the resource-rich former Soviet republic of 32 million people with an iron fist since 1989, died from a stroke in September, aged 78.
+Karimov, who had run the resource-rich former Soviet republic of 32 million people with an iron fist since 1989, died from a stroke in September, aged 78.

 Mirziyoyev, cabinet head since 2003, swiftly emerged as Karimov's most likely successor after the speaker of the upper chamber Senate stepped aside for him.
 Under the constitution, the speaker would normally assume the role of interim head of state.

-The size of Mirziyoyev's election victory, whether he secures a realistic 65-70 percent of the vote or a Karimov-style 90-plus percent, will indicate how much authority he has to reform the political and economic systems, said Kazakhstan-based Central Asia analyst Alexander Knyazev.
+The size of Mirziyoyev's election victory, whether he secures a realistic 65 to 70 percent of the vote or a Karimov-style 90-plus percent, will indicate how serious Tashkent is about political and economic reforms, said Kazakhstan-based Central Asia analyst Alexander Knyazev.

 "The outcome will show whether the state apparatus is ready for changes," he said.

-Polling stations opened at 6 a.m.
-(0100 GMT) and 55.8 percent of Uzbekistan's more than 20 million eligible voters had already cast their ballots by 1 p.m., the Central Election Commission said, well above the minimum 33 percent threshold set by law.
+Polling stations in the country closed at 8 p.m.
+(10.00 a.m.
+ET) and 87.8 percent of Uzbekistan's more than 20 million eligible voters had cast their ballots, the Central Election Commission said.
+The commission will announce the results of the vote at 4 p.m.
+(1100 GMT) on Monday, it said.

-Polls close at 8 p.m.
-(1500 GMT), with preliminary results expected later in the day.
+"Our people have shown high political activity," commission chairman Mirzo-Ulugbek Abdusalomov told reporters.

 Mirziyoyev did not speak to reporters when he went to cast his vote with his family at a polling station in Tashkent.